junxit/us-congress-bills-110/metadata.md

 - 2008-04-09 — Introduced in House
 - 2008-04-09 — Introduced in House
 - 2008-04-09 — Referred to the House Committee on the Judiciary.
+- 2008-04-15 — Considered under suspension of the rules. (consideration: CR H2280-2284)
+- 2008-04-15 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+1095.
+- 2008-04-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-04-15 — Mr. Conyers moved to suspend the rules and agree to the resolution.
+- 2008-04-15 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H2280-2281)
+- 2008-04-15 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H2280-2281)